anhaidgroup/cloudlabeler/README.md

       - Otherwise, you need to launch a new instance.
  </details>

 3. Connect to EC2 instance you just created using [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+You are now in the Command Shell of your EC2 instance.

     <details><summary markdown='span'> Don't know how to connect to EC2 instance using SSH? </summary><br />

-   If your system is Linux or Mac,
+   If the system of your local machine is Linux or Mac,

-   - In the end of 1, you should download a Key Pair and it is a pem file.
-Set the permission of the pem file.
+   - In the end of step 1, you should download a Key Pair and it is a pem file.
+Set the permission of the pem file to be read only for the owner.
 For example, if your pem file is at /path/my-key-pair.pem, type:

    ```
    chmod 400 /path/my-key-pair.pem
    ```

-   - Use the ssh command to connect to the instance.
-You need to specify your pem file and user_name@public_dns_name.
-The user_name should be 'ubuntu'.
-You can find the public_dns_name of your EC2 instance by clicking it in EC2 instance page and check 'Public DNS (IPv4)' in its description below.
+   - Use ssh command in your local machine to connect to the EC2 instance.
+You need to specify your pem file location, user name and host name in your ssh command.
+The user name should be 'ubuntu'.
+You can find the host name of your EC2 instance by clicking your EC2 instance in EC2 instance page and check 'Public DNS (IPv4)' in its description below.
 For example, if your pem file is at /path/my-key-pair.pem and your Public DNS (IPv4) is ec2-198-51-100-1.compute-1.amazonaws.com, type:

    ```
    ssh -i /path/my-key-pair.pem ubuntu@ec2-198-51-100-1.compute-1.amazonaws.com
    ```

    - Type 'yes' when asked.
+You are now in the Command Shell of your EC2 instance.

-   If your system is Windows, we recommend a convenient tool.
+   If the system of your local machine is Windows, we recommend a convenient tool.

-   - Download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), an SSH and telnet client.
+   - Download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), an SSH and telnet client，in your local machine.

-   - In the end of 1, you should download a Key Pair and it is a pem file.
-Open 'Putty Key Generator' and Load the Key Pair pem file in 'Load an existing private key file'.
-Then, choose 'Save private key' and save Key Pair as ppk file.
+   - In the end of step 1, you should download a Key Pair in your local machine and it is a pem file.
+Open 'Putty Key Generator' in your local machine and Load the Key Pair pem file in 'Load an existing private key file' section.
+Then, choose 'Save private key' and save Key Pair as ppk file in your local machine.

-   - Open Putty and enter the 'Host name (or IP address)'.
-You can find the Host name of your AWS machine by clicking EC2 instance in [EC2](https://aws.amazon.com/ec2/) and check 'Public DNS (IPv4)' or 'IPv4 Public IP' in its description.
+   - Open Putty in your local machine and enter the 'Host name (or IP address)' in Putty.
+You can find the Host name of your AWS machine by clicking EC2 instance in EC2 instance page and check 'Public DNS (IPv4)' or 'IPv4 Public IP' in its description below.

-   - In the left panel of Putty, choose Connection->SSH->Auth.
-In 'Private key file for authentication', choose the ppk file generated by 'Putty Key Generator'.
+   - In the left panel of Putty in your local machine, choose Connection->SSH->Auth.
+In 'Private key file for authentication', choose the ppk file generated by 'Putty Key Generator' in your local machine.

    - Click 'Open' in the right bottom.
+You are now in the Command Shell of your EC2 instance.
 </details>

-4. In the cmd of AWS machine, the first prompt should be 'login as'.
-Type 'ubuntu'.
+4. In the Command Shell of your EC2 instance, the first prompt should be 'login as'.
+Type 'ubuntu' in the Command Shell of your EC2 instance.

-5. Install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) by following the steps in the tutorial.
+5. Install Docker in your EC2 instance.
+You should type commands specified in [Docker installation tutorial]((https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce)) in the Command Shell of your EC2 instance.

-6. After you have installed Docker, pull the image from Docker Hub:
+6. After you have installed Docker in your EC2 instance, pull the image from Docker Hub by typing the following command in the Command Shell of your EC2 instance.

     ```
     sudo docker pull zachary62/apache_labeler